ruudwelten/tim/README.md

   too long
 - Use correct locale, now all times are UTC, which means a log past midnight CET is still showing the previous day
+- Add projects functionality:
+  - CRUD for projects (code, name, color)
+  - When starting a timestamp with the project code, link it to the project and group in tally's, maybe even color code timestamps based on project eg.: `tim new ABC Started project` links "Started project" timestamp to the ABC project.
+  - View project overview
+  - Link timestamps to project manually